 The first question we get asked is how do I look after my fiddle leaf fig?
-So below we have provided some easy to follow information, tips and trouble shooting to help keep your fiddle happy and healthy in his new home.
+So below we have provided some information, tips and trouble shooting to help keep your fiddle happy and healthy.

-The fiddle leaf fig is an evergreen tree from tropical Africa growing to around 30m (100’) tall.
-It has leathery, big and glossy fiddle-shaped leaves with wavy margins.
-It is a low maintenance plant, requiring watering once a week only.
-The fiddle leaf grows best in a well lit position.
+The fiddle leaf fig is an evergreen tree, originally from tropical Africa!
+It is a low maintenance plant, requiring watering once a week only and grows best in a well lit position.
 The growing season is in Spring and Summer and given the right conditions your fiddle wth thrive all year.

-Soil – any good, fast draining potting soil.
+Soil – good quality, fast draining potting soil.
 Good quality soil is essential, go for the higher quality over cheaper price.

-Fertilizer – feed with a weak liquid fertilizer throughout the growing season, spring and summer.
+Fertiliser – feed with a liquid fertilizer throughout the growing season, spring and summer.
 Don't over do it, once a month is enough.
 A slow releasing fertiliser can also be used by mixing into the soil.

-Light - your fiddle leaf fig requires lots of indirect light.
-This means it needs to be in a well lit space, but does not need direct sunlight hitting the plant.
-You will notice that if your fiddle doesn’t have enough light it may cause the plant to lose it’s leaves and thin out.
-Your fiddle leave fig will also grow towards the light, so make sure you rotate it every so often to keep your fig growing straight.
+Light - your fiddle leaf requires lots of indirect light.
+This means it needs to be in a well lit space, but does not like too much direct sunlight hitting the plant (especially hot afternoon sun).
+Your fiddle will also grow towards the light, so make sure you rotate it every so often to keep it growing straight.

-Pruning - Prune your fiddle leaf fig to encourage branching and bushiness.
+Pruning - you can prune your fiddle leaf to encourage branching and bushiness.
 If you want your fig to look more like a tree, prune from the top to encourage branching out.
-The best time to prune your fiddle leaf fig is in the spring time.
+The best time to prune your plant is in the spring time.
 If you find some browning leaves you can gently remove these, note they won't grow back in the same spot, new growth is generally from the top.

-Mealy bugs and fungus infestation can be the common issue with the fiddle leaf figs. Fungal disorders, including root rot, develops when the fiddle leaf fig’s soil is constantly wet, this is why it is important to not overwater.
+Root rot - can be a common issue with the fiddle leaf fig, developing when the plant's soil is constantly wet, this is why it is important to not overwater.
 The leaves may turn brown to black and curl up, eventually falling off.
 Root rot is best treated by withholding water until the soil is able to dry fully.

-Winter – If you live in Melbourne where it is quite cold in winter, your fiddle leaf fig growth will be appear to slow or be dormant.
+Winter – If you live in Melbourne where it is quite cold in winter, your fiddle leaf fig growth will appear to slow or be dormant.
 This is ok!
-The fiddle's will resume growing more rapidly during Spring and Summer.
+The fiddle will resume growing more rapidly during Spring and Summer.
 Remember not to leave your plant outside during the winter nights.